High sensitivity optomechanical reference accelerometer over 10 kHz

-The device we present here combines a monolithic fused-silica oscillator and a fiber-optic micro-cavity into an absolute reference accelerometer, capable of reaching a resolution below 100\,$\mathrm{nano-}g_n/\sqrt{\mathrm{Hz}}$ over 10\,kHz.
-The direct link between the acceleration sensing and the SI-traceable laser wavelength provides self-calibrating measurements and the capability to accurately measure around and above the mechanical resonance.
-This is possible because the displacement-to-acceleration transfer function (Equation~\ref{Eqn2}) depends only on two parameters, $Q$ and $\omega_o$ which are independently measured via a ringdown technique, providing a complete system identification.
+The device we present here combines a monolithic fused-silica oscillator and a fiber-optic micro-cavity into an absolute reference accelerometer, capable of reaching a resolution below 100\,$\mathrm{n}g_n/\sqrt{\mathrm{Hz}}$ over 10\,kHz.
+The direct link between the acceleration sensing and the SI-traceable laser wavelength provides capabilities for absolute measurements, also around and above the mechanical resonance.
+This is possible because the displacement-to-acceleration transfer function (Equation~\ref{Eqn2}) depends only on two parameters, $Q$ and $\omega_o$, which are independently measured via a ringdown technique, providing a complete system identification.
+The mechanical fused-silica oscillator is shown in Figure\,\ref{figSensor}.